erichdongubler-mozilla/wgpu/.github/pull_request_template.md

 <!--
 Thanks for filing!
 The codeowners file will automatically request reviews from the appropriate teams.

-After you get a review and have addressed any comments, please explicitly re-request a review from the person(s) who reviewed your changes.
-This will make sure it gets re-added to their review queue - you're no bothering us!
+After you get a review and have addressed CI and comments from reviewers, please explicitly re-request a review from the person(s) who reviewed your changes.
+This will make sure it gets re-added to their review queue - you're not bothering us!
 -->

 **Checklist**

-- [ ] Run `cargo fmt`.
-- [ ] Run `cargo clippy`.
-If applicable, add:
-  - [ ] `--target wasm32-unknown-unknown`
-  - [ ] `--target wasm32-unknown-emscripten`
-- [ ] Run `cargo xtask test` to run tests.
-- [ ] Add change to `CHANGELOG.md`.
+- [ ] Add change to CHANGELOG.md.
 See simple instructions inside file.